Windows 11 File History Not Working? All You Need to Know

 control pane backup options

-In this pop-up window, you can click Select drive on the left pane to add a target device.
-If you want to auto back up files to network drive, it also allows you to add a network location.
+In this pop-up window, you can click Select Drive on the left pane to add a target device.
+If you want to auto-backup files to the network drive, it also allows you to add a network location.

 Click Turn on to enable it.
 You can also turn it off at any time.